 Weeds have, and will always continue to be around.
-It would be so nice if you could spray them once no longer have a problem, but unfortunately, due to their nature you are always going to get more.
-However, on the bright side, in addition to spraying weeds there are some natural weed-management techniques you can utilize to keep the weeds to a minimum.
+It would be so nice if you could spray them once and no longer have a problem.
+But unfortunately, due to their nature, you are always going to get more.
+However, on the bright side, in addition to spraying weeds, there are some natural weed-management techniques you can utilize to keep the weeds to a minimum.

 Natural Weed Control

-One of the little known secrets to homeowners is that if you mow your lawn to a height of 3 to 4 inches, it will help reduce the number of weeds you have each year.
-The taller blades of grass shade the weed seeds and help prevent them from germinating and making an unwanted appearance in your lawn.
-This technique is a natural form of weed control and can help reduce the need for chemical use on your lawn.
+A little known secret is that mowing your lawn at 3-4 inches tall will reduce the weeds you have.
+The taller blades of grass shade the weed seeds.
+That helps prevent them from germinating and making an unwanted appearance in your lawn.
+This technique is a natural form of weed control.
+Doing this will help reduce the need for chemical use on your lawn.

 Another tip that will help is how you trim the edges of your lawn.
-Most homeowners and professional mowing companies will trim the edges of the lawn at a 45 degree angle which causes what is known as scalping of the lawn.
+Most homeowners and professional mowing companies will trim the edges of the lawn at a 45-degree angle which causes what is known as scalping of the lawn.
 This allows more direct sunlight to penetrate the soil providing weed seeds the ability to germinate and grow.
-To combat this problem, either you or the mowers need to turn the trimmer so it spins like a wheel and you trim the edges at a 90 degree cut.
-This is known as hard edging and reduces the soil exposure and thus reduces weed growth.
+To combat this problem, either you or the mowers need to turn the trimmer so it spins like a wheel and you trim the edges at a 90-degree cut.
+This is known as hard edging and reduces soil exposure and thus reduces weed growth.